 Life starts around 7:00 with breakfast.
 After breakfast the plan for the day is reviewed.
 Some volunteers will be doing scuba courses, others will be out doing marine research, underwater cleanups or community work.
-What you’ll be doing will largely be based on where you are in the volunteer program and also on personal preferences.
-We’ll usually have lunch around one or two o clock – if you’re doing work far from our base, you’ll eat your lunch at a local market there.
+What you’ll be doing will largely be based on where you are in the volunteer program, but we also take into account personal preferences.
+After diving, we’ll usually have lunch around one or two o clock or if you’re doing work far from our base, you’ll eat your lunch at a local market there.
 After lunch we often continue with our various activities till sometime in the afternoon.
-Typically this consists of entering survey-data on computers or various base work.
+Typically this consists of entering survey-data on computers, various base work, or community outreach.

-The evenings are different – At times you will be at work analyzing data collected on the dives or studying for your next scuba course, but often you’ll just want to relax and unwind with fellow volunteers.
+The evenings are different.
+At times you will be at work analyzing data collected on the dives or studying for your next scuba course, but often you’ll just want to relax and unwind with fellow volunteers.
 What you do after dinner in the evenings is very much up to yourself.
-You may want to organize a game or movie night, share a drink and a laugh, get people around a camp fire or something completely different.
+You may want to organize a game or movie night, share a drink and a laugh, get people around a camp fire, or something else entirely.
 Other options would be to go on a night dive, go for a run, catch up with friends and family at home using our free wifi, work out in our gym or just quietly read a book.
 It really is up to you.

 Sunday is always a day off.
-No volunteers are allowed to do any diving, except during unusual circumstances.
-The reason for this is twofold – firstly it’s important to off-gas from time to time so you don’t get the “friday bends” (a slang term in the dive industry, where divemasters and instructors can load their bodies with gas day after day, until they eventually experience symptoms of decompression illness) Secondly we wish to give our staff a day off as well.
-Obviously food needs to be cooked, but other than that nothing happens on sundays, unless you organize it yourself.
+No volunteers are allowed to do any diving, except for unusual circumstances.
+The reason for this is twofold – firstly it’s important to off-gas from time to time so you don’t get the “Friday bends” (a slang term in the dive industry, where divemasters and instructors can load their bodies with gas day after day, until they eventually experience symptoms of decompression sickness).
+Secondly we wish to give our staff a day off as well.
+Obviously food needs to be cooked, but other than that nothing happens on Sundays, unless you organize it yourself.
 (When’s the last time you went swimming in a mountain lake, visited a faith-healer or sung karaoke anyway?)